 The NTSB determined the probable cause of this accident to be the Piper pilot's improper decision to continue a landing on an occupied runway, which resulted in an in-flight collision with the departing Cessna.
 Factors included the Cessna pilot's inattentive radio communications, and the obscured visibility of the traffic pattern from the air and ground by trees located at the departure end of the runway.

 Although FAR 91.113 states that landing aircraft or aircraft on final approach landing have the right-of-way over aircraft that are in-flight or operating on the ground, there were extenuating circumstances in this case.
 The pilot of the Cessna may not have seen the Piper, and once he took position on the runway, he could not see the aircraft approaching him from behind.
 At that point, the pilot of the Piper should have given way and gone around.

-For more information about operating safely in the airport environment, take the AOPA Air Safety Foundation's online course, Runway Safety, or read Safety Advisors about Operations at Nontowered Airports and Collision Avoidance.
+For more information about operating safely in the airport environment, take the AOPA Air Safety Institute's online course, Runway Safety, or read Safety Advisors about Operations at Nontowered Airports and Collision Avoidance.

 Accident reports can be found in ASI's accident database.

 SHARE YOUR PASSION.
 VOLUNTEER AT AN AOPA FLY-IN.
 CLICK TO LEARN MORE >>>